compilers-course-materials/inlab1/README.md

 - How will the input program be handed to, and represented in, OCaml?
 - How will the generated assembly code be run?

-Our answer to the first question is going to be simple: we'll expect that all programs are files containing a single integer, so there's little “front-end” for the compiler to consider.
-Most of this lab is about the second question – how we take our generated assembly and meaningfully run it while balancing (a) avoiding the feeling that there's too much magic going on, and (b) getting bogged down in system-level details that don't enlighten us about compilers.
+Our answer to the first question is going to be simple for today: we'll expect that all programs are files containing a single integer, so there's little “front-end” for the compiler to consider.
+Most of this lab is about the second question – how we take our generated assembly and meaningfully run it while avoiding both (a) the feeling that there's too much magic going on, and (b) getting bogged down in system-level details that don't enlighten us about compilers.